Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Gion and Ponto-Cho

-We walked around the streets for a while and decided to return to the central region of Kyoto, crossing the Kamo River via the Shijoo Bridge, to have dinner on Ponto-Cho Street.
+We strolled through the streets for a while before heading back toward the center, crossing the Kamo River via Shijo Bridge to have dinner on Ponto-Cho Street.

-Ponto-Cho It is a small, pedestrian-only alley that runs parallel to the Kamo River, on the opposite side of the Gion River.
-It is full of small restaurants and bars, some of them with a space at the back overlooking the river.
+Ponto-Cho is a small, pedestrian-only alley running parallel to the Kamo River, on the opposite bank.
+It’s lined with small restaurants and bars, some with terraces at the back overlooking the river.

-We got there thinking we could just go in, sit down and order, but at that point the gods of lack of planning were not on our side.
-On a Monday, the street was crowded with people and all the restaurants were full.
-We asked dozens of people, everything was full or only with reservations.
-We stopped at 7-eleven and had dinner at the hotel.
+We arrived thinking we could just walk in and sit down, but the planning gods were not on our side.
+On a Monday, the street was packed and every restaurant was full.
+We tried everywhere — everything was full or reservation-only.
+We ended up at 7-Eleven and had dinner at the hotel.

 .